 I am sure there is a joke in there, but as you think about what it is, you should have a look at this new study.
 It looked into the differences between auditory processing skills, like auditory memory, and speech in noise.

 Get all cutting-edge research you need to support your music program!
-Subscribe to BBB today for monthly readings and shareable fact cards!
+Become a member to BBB today for monthly readings and shareable fact cards!

 The two musician groups were found to have better auditory processing across numerous skills when compared to non-musicians.
 However, they didn’t find any difference between the violinists and vocalists.